Managing the property during the tenancy

 Key changes to property management during a tenancy: Awaab’s Law, rent increases, and penalties

 The way landlords can legally increase rents will change.
-Currently, rent rises can be written into rental agreements and rents can be increased if tenants agree.
-Rents can also be legally raised by issuing a Section 13 notice not more than once in a 12-month period, and the increase must be “fair and realistic”.
+Currently, rent rises can be written into rental agreements, and rents can be increased if tenants agree.
+However, under the Renters’ Rights Act 2025, landlords will only be able to increase rent once per year, and solely by serving a Section 13 notice.
+This notice must set out the proposed new rent, reflect the current market rate, and give tenants at least two months’ notice before the increase takes effect.

-Labour has also confirmed that it does not plan to introduce rent caps, as has happened in Scotland.
+The Labour government has also confirmed that it does not plan to introduce rent caps, as has happened in Scotland.

 Find out more in our blog, ‘What’s happening with rent rises and bidding wars?’